-- CEC Initial Practice-Based Professional Preparation Standards for EI/ECSE (2020) Link to the standards and supporting resources. - Center for Parent Information and Resources - Link to family-friendly materials and resources. - Division for Early Childhood Code of Ethics - A public statement of principles and practice guidelines. - Division for Early Childhood Policy and Advocacy - Learn more about ECI policy and advocacy opportunities. - Division for Early Childhood Recommended Practices with Examples - Effective practices to improve child outcomes. - Early Childhood Recommended Practices Modules (Module 5) - A module to learn about effective family-professional partnership practices. - ECPC Cross-Disciplinary Competencies - Core cross-disciplinary competence areas for use by ECI professionals. - Ethical Principles: Matrix of Professional Organizations - An overview of professional organizations' ethical principles and practices.
+- Initial Practice-Based Professional Preparation Standards for EI/ECSE (2020) - o Link to the standards and supporting resources. - Center for Parent Information and Resources - o Link to family-friendly materials and resources. - Division for Early Childhood Code of Ethics - o A public statement of principles and practice guidelines. - Division for Early Childhood Policy and Advocacy - o Learn more about ECI policy and advocacy opportunities. - Division for Early Childhood Recommended Practices with Examples - o Effective practices to improve child outcomes. - Early Childhood Recommended Practices Modules (Module 5) - o A module to learn about effective family-professional partnership practices. - ECPC Cross-Disciplinary Competencies

-- Focus on Ethics - A NAEYC resource that reflects best thinking anchored by the question "What should an ethical early childhood educator do?" - Naturalistic Instructional Practices Checklist - An ECTA resource, the checklist includes the characteristics of naturalistic instructional practices that can be used by a practitioner or parent to support and strengthen child learning and development while a child is engaged in everyday home, community, or classroom activities. - NAEYC Code of Ethical Conduct and Statement of Commitment - Link to the NAEYC code of ethics that offers guidelines for responsible behavior in early care and education. - Professional Standards and Competencies for Early Childhood Educators - Link to the standards of the National Association for the Education of Young Children (NAEYC). - Systematic Instructional Practices Checklist - An ECTA resource, the checklist includes the characteristics of systematic instructional practices that can be used by a practitioner or parent to teach targeted skills and to promote child learning and development. - Understanding Implicit Bias and Its Role in Early Learning Environments - A DEC Learning Deck to support ECI professionals in reducing implicit biases and using culturally responsive practices.
+- o Core cross-disciplinary competence areas for use by ECI professionals. - ECPC Curriculum Modules: Professional Standards - o A module for each of the seven EI/ECSE Standards with a variety of resources (e.g., multimedia illustrations, websites, references). - Ethical Principles: Matrix of Professional Organizations - o An overview of professional organizations' ethical principles and practices. - Focus on Ethics - A NAEYC resource that reflects best thinking anchored by the question "What should an ethical early childhood educator do?" - Naturalistic Instructional Practices Checklist - An ECTA resource, the checklist includes the characteristics of naturalistic instructional practices that can be used by a practitioner or parent to support and strengthen child learning and development while a child is engaged in everyday home, community, or classroom activities. - NAEYC Code of Ethical Conduct and Statement of Commitment - Link to the NAEYC code of ethics that offers guidelines for responsible behavior in early care and education. - Professional Standards and Competencies for Early Childhood Educators - Link to the standards of the National Association for the Education of Young Children (NAEYC). - Systematic Instructional Practices Checklist - An ECTA resource, the checklist includes the characteristics of systematic instructional practices that can be used by a practitioner or parent to teach targeted skills and to promote child learning and development. - Understanding Implicit Bias and Its Role in Early Learning Environments - A DEC Learning Deck to support ECI professionals in reducing implicit biases and using culturally responsive practices.